 If a member of the Bradley community tests positive for COVID-19, their close contacts will be notified and given information on next steps.
 The university won’t share the infected person’s name or identity, as per HIPAA guidelines.

-Health Services will initiate contact tracing for students and the student will follow isolation protocols.
-Those students who are identified as close contacts to a positive case will follow quarantine protocols.
+Health Services will initiate contact tracing for students who test positive and they’ll be required to follow campus isolation protocols.
+Students who are identified as close contacts to a positive case must follow quarantine protocols.